-- (a) Annual maintenance is approximately \$50 for each launcher.
-Maintenance costs are covered under the existing training budget. - (b) Munitions replacement costs are determined by operational use or product expiration.
+(a) Annual maintenance is approximately \$50 for each launcher.
+Maintenance costs are covered under the existing training budget.

+(f) Training

-(a) Sworn members utilizing 40MM less lethal chemical agents or impact rounds are trained in their use by certified less lethal and chemical agent instructors.
+(a) Sworn members utilizing 40MM less lethal chemical agents or impact rounds are trained in their use by POST certified less lethal and chemical agent instructors.